E3SM-Project/e3sm_data_docs/docs/source/v2.1/BGC/simulation_data/index.rst

    zstash extract --hpss=globus://9cd89cfd-6d04-11e5-ba46-22000b92c6ec/<HPSS path below>

 Note that the data management tool `zstash <https://github.com/E3SM-Project/zstash>`_ is available from the `E3SM-Unified <https://github.com/E3SM-Project/e3sm-unified>`_ conda environment.
-An example of retrieving all **eam.h0** (monthly atmosphere output files) between **years 0030 and 0049** for the v2_1.LR.piControl simulation at NERSC locally is demonstrated as below in two steps:
+An example of retrieving all **elm.h0** (monthly land output files) between **years 1930 and 1949** for the v2.LR.BGC-LNDATM.CONTRL simulation at NERSC locally is demonstrated as below in two steps:

 1. To activate E3SM-Unified environment by:
    ::